libevent/libevent/README.md

 ## Installation directory for libraries
 EVENT_INSTALL_LIB_DIR:PATH=lib

-## Define if libevent should be built with shared libraries instead of archives
-EVENT__BUILD_SHARED_LIBRARIES:BOOL=OFF

 # Enable running gcov to get a test coverage report (only works with
 # GCC/CLang).
 Make sure to enable -DCMAKE_BUILD_TYPE=Debug as well.
 EVENT__COVERAGE:BOOL=OFF